How to sell a home in 2023

 An appraiser is your best ally!

-To set a competitive asking price, we recommend using the services of a DuProprio2 appraiser or a certified appraiser in private practice.
+To set a competitive asking price, we recommend using the services of a DuProprio appraiser2 or a chartered appraiser in private practice.
 A DuProprio appraiser will do an analysis of comparable properties that have sold or are for sale, and will set a price range indicating the most likely value of your home.

-Once you select a price, avoid the temptation to yo-yo with frequent changes.
+Once you select a price, avoid the temptation to keep changing it.
 This not only creates confusion among potential buyers, but it might encourage them not to call, and wait until you lower the price.

 Feel confident about your price?
 Now’s the time to list the property and try to get the maximum amount of exposure with interested buyers.